-After July 1, 2023, this bill requires most boards and bureaus within the Department of Consumer Affairs shall issue temporary licenses to the spouses of active-duty members of the Armed Forces of the United States, meeting specified criteria within 30 days once all requirements have been met, including passing a background check if one is required for licensure.
-This bill also requires the Department of Consumer Affairs and boards and bureaus to post license information for spouses of active-duty member of the Armed Forces of the United States on their website.
+After July 1, 2023, this bill requires most boards and bureaus within the DCA to issue temporary licenses to the spouses of active-duty members of the Armed Forces of the United States, meeting specified criteria within 30 days once all requirements have been met, including passing a background check if one is required for licensure.
+This bill also requires the DCA and boards and bureaus to post license information for spouses of active-duty member of the Armed Forces of the United States on their website.